ULL-prompt-engineering/langchain-mini/README.md

 ## How the Google Search API works

+To get a Google Search API key, you can sign in with your google or your GitHub accounts [SerpApi](https://serpapi.com/) account (You need to verify your email and your phone).

 Here is the function inside [index.mjs](index.mjs#L16-L30) that uses the SerpApi to answer a  question:

 ```js